-Researches on criminal juveniles' academic achievement suggest it is most likely that criminal juveniles may have too low academic achievement and their IO level is below the normal level (12)and unfortunately, the prevalence of learning disability is more in them (13).
-Most of criminal juveniles have normal intelligence but obtain on average 8 score lower than their peers in IQ tests.
-This intelligence failure may be both premature and even be more than 15 scores and factors such as low social class can't the reason for this intelligence failure (14).
-Halahan and Kaufman argued that students with emotional problems and are delinquency located in the low intelligence field domain (about 90).
-Most of these individuals compared with the normal distribution of intelligence are located in the domain of students who learn slowly and are mild mental retardation (15).
-Researches unanimously show that in offenders /criminals the verbal and overall IO are lower than the normal groups (16).
-The researchers believe that low IQ and verbal intelligence in criminals exist in children at an early stage of development and before delinquency problems .They believe that children with low verbal performance associated with family adversity show aggressive behavior four times higher than children who only have one of (17).
-On this basis and these matters according to the above researches, the necessity of self-awareness. intellectual capacity and academic characteristics of criminal juveniles are perceived.
-So this study has been carried out to compare the analytical capacity of overall, verbal, performance intelligence and its subscales and academic achievement of criminal juveniles with normal ones.
+Researches on criminal juveniles' academic achievement suggest it is most likely that criminal juveniles may have too low academic achievement and their IQ level is below the normal level (12), and unfortunately, the prevalence of learning disability is more in them (13).
+Most criminal juveniles have normal intelligence but obtain, on average, eight scores lower than their peers on IO tests.
+This intelligence failure may be premature and even more than 15 scores, and factors such as low social class cannot explain the reason for this (14).
+Halahan and Kaufman argued that students with emotional problems and delinquency are located in the low intelligence field (about 90).
+Compared with the normal distribution of intelligence, most of these individuals are located in the domain of students who learn slowly and have mild mental retardation (15).

+Research unanimously shows that in offenders /criminals, the verbal and overall IQ is lower than normal (16).
+The researchers believe that low IQ and verbal intelligence in criminals exist in children at an early stage of development and before delinquency problems.
+They believe that children with low verbal performance associated with family adversity show aggressive behavior four times higher than children who only have one of these matters (17).

+According to the above research, the necessity of self-awareness, intellectual capacity, and academic characteristics of criminal juveniles are perceived.
+So this study has been carried out to compare the analytical capacity of overall verbal, performance intelligence and its subscales and academic achievement of criminal juveniles with normal ones.